statengeneraal/laws-markdown/verdrag/internationaal/verdrag/tegen/doping/in/sport/BWBV0001829/README.md

 ####Nature of anti-doping research

-When promoting anti-doping research, as set out in Article 24 above, States Parties shall ensure that such research will:
+When promoting anti-doping research, as set out in Article 24, States Parties shall ensure that such research will:

 a) comply with internationally recognized ethical practices;